Dpl., Dr. phil., Habilitation, FRHistS

 1. Member of the University's 'Brazil and Lusophone Countries Group'

-2. School Representative on the Faculty's advisory group to the Dean of Research
+2. School Representative on the Extended Faculty Research Strategy Group

 Co-supervisor of Steven Robinson, Ph.D in Politics ("The Europeanisation of Portuguese Foreign Policy") and Selina Patel (prov.: on concubinage and marriage in late eighteenth-century Brazil)